 Using a scalping strategy in forex trading

-Let us begin by saying that a scalping forex strategy is not for everyone.
-This is a trading system for investors who love adrenalin, who simply cannot live with the boredom of checking forex prices once a day, making small adjustments and allowing the market to take its course.
+Let’s begin by saying that a scalping forex strategy is not for everyone.
+This is a trading system for investors with adrenaline, who simply cannot live with the boredom of checking forex prices once a day, making small adjustments and allowing the market to take its course.

-A word of warning, however, the reward/risk ratio is very low in the case of scalping.
+A word of warning, however, the reward/risk ratio is very low with scalping.
 Every trade comes with a built-in cost and commissions in the form of the spread, which can easily eat up a series of small wins.

-With scalping it is often not viable to set up take-profit levels, since your target price is simply too close to the entry price.
-It therefore requires a great deal of the investor’s time to personally monitor the trades, unless he or she has access to sophisticated computerised trading systems.
+With scalping it is often not viable to set up Take Profit levels, since your target price is simply too close to the entry price.
+It therefore requires a great deal of the investor’s time to personally monitor the trades, unless they have access to sophisticated computerised trading systems.

 To give yourself at least a reasonable chance of success, set the target profit level to not less than 1.5 times the spread.

 A simple scalping system is to trade on breakouts.
-Fig. 3.13(a) is a one-minute chart of the USD/JDP.
+See the one-minute chart of the USD/JDP below.
 One way of determining your entry point is to set it at just below the lowest level of the current candle.

-Let us assume you open the charts when the market is at the thick green line marked ‘starting point.’
-You can, for example, set your entry point at point A, just below the low of the current candle and then exit as soon as you have realised your target profit.
+Let’s assume you open the chart when the market is at the thick green line, your ‘starting point’.
+You can, for example, set your entry point at point A, just below the low of the current candle, and then exit as soon as you have realised your target profit.

 A third option is to use convergence of two or three moving averages.

 Below we see the same chart with three moving averages added: 50-period (green), 21-period (blue) and 10-period (red).